 Greeting me with a smile and a typically Gallic bise, Gilbert invited me inside.
 He then offered me an apéritif of black spruce buds, singing its praises as “une romance entre l’eau-de-vie et le vin”.
 He sipped only rarely from his glass as he launched with great verve into his recollections of my father.

 “He was so polite, your father”, Gilbert said.
 “And he made a wonderful effort to communicate in French . . . although he made some ‘bêtises’ from time to time.”.

 “Alors, il se trompait souvent de mot?”
 I suggested.

 “Voilà.
 Yes, one day your father wanted to buy me a present”, continued Gilbert, “and knowing I adored soccer, and that my favourite player Oscar Heisserer wore the number ten, he went into town to buy me a maillot with the colours of Heisserer’s Strasbourg team.
 In the shop, which sold used maillots as well as brand-new ones, the shopkeeper asked your father if he wanted “un maillot neuf”.
 Your father frustrated the shopkeeper, and amused the other customers, as he continued to insist on a maillot with the number ten – not nine!’

 This lovely story made both of us burst out with laughter.
 Then when I remarked on the simple elegance of his apartment and in particular the paintings on the walls, Gilbert sprang to his feet.

 “Ah, here is an acrylic I painted from a long-lost photo: my father Jean-Luc and your dear father, together, working in our family’s ‘jardin potager’!”

 Such an endearing Franco-Australian alliance, I thought to myself.

-Gerard Lewis-Fitzgerald – this article
+and with a creative conclusion by Gerard Lewis-Fitzgerald – this article

 Do you have a personal Paris story you’d like to share?